ManagedKube/devops-with-ai/README.md

 and fully testing it before merging and creating a release of it that can be duplicated to higher environments.

+## How to use this repository
+Even with AI, we still believe in IaC (infrastructure as code).
+This repository holds the code that is creating your infrastructure.
+All changes (CRUD) should go through the standard code change process (new branch, change/update/etc, PR, run tests, merge/apply).

+The general process after this repository is setup and connected to your cloud, would be to open a Github Issue with what you want and then assign it to the Github Copilot Agent.
+You will need at least the Github Copilot Plus subscription level for everything to work properly.
+The Agent will then work on your issue and create a PR for it.
+You should look at the PR to make sure it is mostly correct and then run the tests in the PR.
+After merging the PR, the changes will apply in your cloud.

 ## Example Issue that the Github Copilot Agent completed

 ### Creating a VPC component